Basket Boats and Children on the Beach in Quy Nhon

 Vietnamese round woven basket boat history

-The story goes that the French taxed all boats during the French Colonial era.
+The story goes that the French taxed all boats during the Colonial era.
 Many fishermen could not afford this tax, so being ingenious, they decided to find a way around the new place boat tax.

 The Vietnamese round woven basket boat was born out of economic necessity.
 The fishermen needed to find a boat that would not only be cheap enough so that they could afford it, but it also had to be able to avoid the additional tax that was placed on other boats.

 The Vietnamese round-weaved basket boat proved to be the perfect solution to all these problems.
-Not only could it avoid the tax on all boats, but it could also handle the waves, hold the fishermen’s daily catch and withstand some of the fierce Vietnamese coastal weather.
+Not only could it avoid the tax on all boats, but it could also handle the waves, hold the fishermen’s daily catch, and withstand some of the fierce Vietnamese coastal weather.

 I am sure that when this boat was first invented or thought of, many probably doubted if this little woven basket boat would be successful.
-But this little Vietnamese woven basket boat has certainly proved itself through the test of time.
+But this little Vietnamese woven basket boat has undoubtedly proved itself through the test of time.
 This boat has been able to do everything it set out to do, plus, as time has shown, much more.

 Basket Boats on the beach